 Cul.1a Cultural Resources Management Plan.
-Prior to the approval of any plan or issuance of any permit, the Cultural Resources Management Plan (CRMP) shall be submitted to the City for review and approval.
+Prior to ground disturbance, the Cultural Resources Management Plan (CRMP) shall be submitted to the City for review and approval.
 The CRMP shall be prepared by an archaeologist retained by Chevron that meets the minimum professional qualifications standards (PQS) set forth by the Secretary of the Interior (SOI).
-Native American representatives will be provided the opportunity to review and comment on the CRMP.
+Native American representatives will review and comment on the CRMP.
 The purpose of the CRMP is to document the actions and procedures to be followed to ensure avoidance or minimization of impacts to cultural resources consistent with CEQA Guidelines Section 15126.4(b).